OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-08.md

 ## Joshua 8:32

-There, in the presence of the Israelites, Joshua wrote on stones a copy of the Law of Moses.
+In the sight of the Israelites, Joshua inscribed on stones a copy of the law of Moses.

 ## Joshua 8:33